veterqnos/Flashycard-Web/README.txt

+To run the website:

+Download the source code
-To run the website, run the "flashycard.html"
+and run the "flashycard.html"

+Simpe, is it not?